-All quarterly report submissions have been made using the NHS Board reporting template for future Annual Reports.
+All quarterly report submissions to date have been made using the NHS Board reporting template for future Annual Reports.
 It should be noted that the reporting template asks for reporting to be made in relation to progress with all duties, across all professions.
 As we have variable levels of progress against all the duties, across the professions we therefore rated our overall level of assurance as 'reasonable'.

-An overview of our self assessed levels of assurance, as provided in the Q3 report, is provided in Appendix 3.
+An overview of our self assessed levels of assurance is provided in Appendix 4.